halide/Halide/README_cmake.md

 from the root of the repository.

-If you would like to use [Ninja][ninja], note that it is installed alongside CMake when using the Visual Studio 2019 installer.
-Alternatively, you can install via [Chocolatey][choco-ninja] or place the [pre-built binary][ninja-download] from their website in the PATH.
+If you would like to use [Ninja][ninja], note that it is installed alongside CMake when using the Visual Studio 2022 installer.
+Alternatively, you can install via winget:

 ```
-> choco install ninja
+> winget install Ninja-build.Ninja
 ```

+One can also use [Chocolatey][choco-ninja] or place the [pre-built binary][ninja-download] from their website in the PATH.

 ### macOS